 One of my first concerns was what food we could buy, and where.
 Back in the US, I was used to services like Chewy and PetCareRx, and our dogs were eating Gentle Giants.

 This prep work was crucial.
 We fully transitioned the dogs to Taste of the Wild a couple of weeks before leaving and packed two small bags in a suitcase.
 That lasted us almost two weeks, but after driving cross-country and then from Paris to Malaga, we were running low.
 Because we had done the research, we knew exactly where to go.
-We found a store in Marbella that carried it on our first day in Spain and were able to purchase some.
+We found a store in Marbella that carried it on our first day in Spain.

 The European Quality Factor

-One important consideration with food, is that Europe has much higher standards on the ingredients used in dog food.
-For example, EU regulations typically require that pet food meat meets a "Category 3" standard, meaning the animal was deemed fit for human consumption before processing, and the EU is generally stricter on the use of artificial additives and preservatives.
-So whichever product you decide to go with—whether a globally available brand like Taste of the Wild or a local quality line like True Origins Wild—you will likely be feeding your friend a much higher quality kibble than in the US.
+One important consideration with food is that Europe has much higher standards on the ingredients used in dog food.
+EU regulations typically require that pet food meat meets a “Category 3” standard, meaning the animal was deemed fit for human consumption before processing, and the EU is generally stricter on the use of artificial additives and preservatives.
+So whichever product you decide to go with — whether a globally available brand like Taste of the Wild or a local quality line like True Origins Wild — you will likely be feeding your friend a much higher quality kibble than in the US.

 Babysitting and Kenneling